Redd26/Wall-Pong/README.md

 The tools used for the development were:

-  Unity Engine - version: 2020.3.0f1
+  -Unity Engine - version: 2020.3.0f1

-  Blender
+  -Blender

-  Audacity
+  -Audacity

 The following tools were used for management:

-  Trello
+  -Trello

 Macro objective: